Music 105 - Understanding Music » Spring 2023 » Quiz 10 Midterm Examination

 Dissonant chords add __________ to the music?

-A. peace and tranquility
+A. tension and anxiety

 B. pleasure and security